Tha Dogg Pound: Kurupt and Daz leave Death Row (1998–2001)

-Daz also eventually parted ways with Death Row in late 1999 and released his first independent album R.A.W. in 2000.
+Daz also eventually parted ways with Death Row in December 1998 and released his first independent album R.A.W. in 2000.
 That was followed by the D.P.G. album from Tha Dogg Pound entitled Dillinger & Young Gotti.
 After Tha Dogg Pound's full departure from Death Row, Suge Knight claimed ownership of the name "Tha Dogg Pound" and any tracks recorded prior to them leaving.
 To avoid a legal battle at the time, Daz changed their marketing name to D.P.G. short for Dogg Pound Gangstaz.
 In 2001, Suge Knight released a Dogg Pound album entitled 2002, which consisted of unreleased Dogg Pound tracks.
 Soopafly's songs were featured on his 2001 solo album Dat Whoopty Woop.